orixzz/microcks-testing/README.md

       - laurent_jp
 copy
 When Microcks will receive DELETE /owner/laurent/car/307 or DELETE /owner/laurent/car/jean-pierre call, it will just reply using a 204 HTTP response code.

+Work out dynamic URL injects to use this as an external service with application code Dynamic Injection during testing

+Look further into